Module 1 – What is a museum?

 Guiding questions:

-• How did the museum develop or come about?
+• How did the museums develop or come about?

 • What is the function of a museum?